strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-beta.15-to-beta.16.md

 };
 ```

 The same modification was made to `strapi.query()`.
-Read more about **Queries** [here](/developer-docs/latest/development/backend-customization.md#queries).

 Keep in mind that if you are running custom ORM queries with Bookshelf or Mongoose you will still have to call `toJSON` or `toObject`.
-Check out this section about [custom queries](/developer-docs/latest/development/backend-customization.md#api-reference).

 ### Bootstrap function